Blake Shelton, Miranda Lambert Reportedly ‘Reconnecting’: Gwen Stefani Angry?

 “Blake said he’s been carrying around a ton of emotional baggage and guilt since [he and Miranda] divorced.”

 Where was Gwen when this reunion was occurring?
-Thousands of miles away from her boyfriend, according to the insider, who revealed that she may not even be aware of what allegedly took place between Shelton and Lambert.
+Thousands of miles away from her boyfriend, according to the insider, who revealed that she might not even be aware of what allegedly took place between Shelton and Lambert.

 When Blake told Stefani about the event, he allegedly bypassed describing the reunion with Miranda.
 Instead, the source said that Shelton told Stefani that he “avoided” Lambert and “didn’t speak to her” at all.